Skip navigation

 American Studies Research

 A number of Northumbria staff serve on the executive committees of professional organizations involved in American studies.
-Brian Ward (Chair) and Joe Street (Chair of Publications Sub-Committee) both serve on the executive of the British Association of American Studies (BAAS), while David Gleeson is a member of the national executive of the Association of British American Nineteenth Century Historians (BrANCH).
+Elsa Devienne is on the executive of the British Association of American Studies (BAAS), for which she also co-leads the sustainability initiative Green BAAS.
+In previous years, both Brian Ward (as Chair) and Joe Street (as Chair of Publications Sub-Committee) also served on the BAAS executive.
+David Gleeson is a member of the national executive of the Association of British American Nineteenth Century Historians (BrANCH).

 History Blog